openstack/operations-guide/doc/ops-guide/source/ch_arch_compute_nodes.rst

    <http://www.amd.com/en-us/innovations/software-technologies/server-solution/virtualization>`_.
    Note that your CPU may support virtualization but it may be disabled.
-Consult your BIOS documentation for how to enable CPU features.virtualization technologyAMD VirtualizationIntel Virtualization Technology
+Consult your BIOS documentation for how to enable CPU features.

 The number of cores that the CPU has also affects the decision.
 It's common for current CPUs to have up to 12 cores.
 Additionally, if an Intel CPU supports hyperthreading, those 12 cores are doubled to 24 cores.
-If you purchase a server that supports multiple CPUs, the number of cores is further multiplied.coreshyperthreadingmultithreading
+If you purchase a server that supports multiple CPUs, the number of cores is further multiplied.

+**Multithread Considerations**

 Hyper-Threading is Intel's proprietary simultaneous multithreading implementation used to improve parallelization on their CPUs.
 You might